 This holiday season, have fun making fudge!
 It’s a classic holiday dessert that everyone will love!
 Just follow the recipe below and add any sort of add ins you like and enjoy!

-We have a recipe for microwave pumpkin fudge linked at the top of this post too.
+Yes!
+We have a similar recipe for microwave pumpkin fudge linked at the top of this post too.
 You’ll love that during Thanksgiving and Halloween time of year.
 Jump to recipe and create your own fun combo with candies on top, or plain!!

 To save well wrap what is left in plastic wrap and store it in the fridge.
 Cut small pieces and enjoy, then wrap again until it is all eaten up.
 It needs to stay cold so the texture stays stiff or it may get too soft on your countertop depending on the temperature outside.